Post Summary: The Site Went From the Thing They Hid to the Thing They Built On

 “I don’t even want to show you.”

 They showed us.
 The photos barely matched what they did.
-The site was old — years old — and they couldn’t get anything changed.
+The site was old, years old, and they couldn’t get anything changed.
 But the thing that came through loudest wasn’t the site itself.
 It was the feeling.
 It made them feel inadequate.
-And the other stuff didn’t matter nearly as much as that.
+And they showed us anyway.
+The full rebuild took three weeks.
+Getting to the point of showing someone had taken years.

 When the Mess Becomes Who You Are